cloudflare/cloudflare-docs/products/stream/src/content/uploading-videos/searching.md

 ## What you will need

-To make API requests you will need your [Cloudflare API key](https://www.cloudflare.com/a/account/my-account), your email address and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).
+To make API requests you will need a [Cloudflare API token](https://www.cloudflare.com/a/account/my-account) and your Cloudflare [account ID](https://www.cloudflare.com/a/overview/).

 ## cURL example